 The Hunger Games revealed a 21st century interest in surveillance, with the words ‘television’, ‘camera’ and ‘audience’ all featuring more frequently.

 These metrics alone do not tell us everything about how easy readers find a text, or which themes they find interesting.
 But with your help, the Novel Perceptions team wants to find out whether these results bear any relation to how ‘literary’ readers judge the texts to be.
 It will be fascinating to see whether patterns in the language of the novels – patterns we can now spot easily with the aid of computer analysis – bear any relation to the responses of human readers!
-Sounds good?
-Take me to the Adventure survey.

 Which adventure stories shaped your world?
+Let us know by taking part in our survey:

 With our survey series on the BBC’s Novels That Shaped Our World, Novel Perceptions is asking the British public to help select more texts for analysis.